The Italian present infinitive

 I finished working.

-Giving instructions with the infinitive
+How to give instructions with the infinitive?

-This is very common in recipes:
+Is very common in recipes:

 Cuocere per tre ore.